BearcatReport - Bearcats Hang, Can't Get Past Kansas 74-69

 Bearcats Hang, Can't Get Past Kansas 74-69

-LAWRENCE, Kansas – The Big 12 doesn’t get any easier, no matter the game.
+LAWRENCE, Kan. – The Big 12 doesn’t get any easier, no matter the game.
 And on Monday, Cincinnati got another challenge, with its sixth consecutive ranked team as an opponent.

 The Bearcats started slow, grabbed a late lead in the first half, but couldn’t overcome multiple deficiencies to Kansas, No. 7 in the latest Associated Press poll.
 Cincinnati got 16 points from sophomore guard Dan Skillings, but committed 16 turnovers and were 0-of-8 from three-point range in the second half, in a 74-69 loss.